alxrguz/ALRadioButtons/README.md

 `grouped` - similar to UITableView insertGrouped style

 Positioned both vertically and horizontally.
+Properties by type of color, indentation also customizable.

 <br/>